Jamie Delgado

 Jamie Delgado (born 21 March 1977) is a British tennis coach and former professional player.
 Delgado has represented Great Britain in the Davis Cup, most recently in 2006.

 Delgado holds the all-time male record for playing in consecutive Wimbledon tournaments, playing for the 23rd time in 2014 at the age of 37.

 His best singles performance at Wimbledon was reaching the second round, on three occasions (1999, 2001 and 2006).

-He reached the quarter-finals of the President's Cup tournament in Kazakhstan in 2000.
 In total he has won three singles Challenger Tour titles but as the years passed, he became more predominantly a doubles specialist player where he has had better success winning fifteen challenger Tour titles and making the final of two ATP Tour events both in 2012.

-He has coached Gilles Müller, Andy Murray, Denis Shapovalov, Grigor Dimitrov and Jack Draper.
+Coaching career

+In September 2014, Delgado retired to concentrate on coaching Gilles Müller.
+Since Müller finished 2013 at No. 368 in the world rankings after missing the second half of the year with injury, he climbed back into the top 50.
+At the age of 32 Müller was in the best form of his career, for which he gave much credit to Delgado.
+Müller said "He’s definitely a great coach because he knows a lot".